This post may contain affiliate links. Please see our disclosure policy.

 Simple Donut Glaze for Baked Donuts

-We added a little lemon zest to this recipe to make a lemon glaze.
+I added lemon zest to this recipe to make a lemon glaze!

 Once the donuts have slightly cooled, dip the delicious donut into the glaze.